 \subsection{Using Neural Network to generate protocols}

 Inspired by the use of a neural network as an oracle of locality \cite{krivachy2020neural}, we approached the problem using an artificial neural network.
-The network takes in measurement settings $\hat{a}$ and $\hat{b}$ as an input and outputs a LHV+1 bit probability distribution, enforced by an architecture that forces the suitable locality constraints, which we will discuss below.
-The output distribution is then compared against the target distribution using a suitable error function, which is the Kullback-Leibler divergence.
+The network takes in measurement settings $\Vec{a}$ and $\Vec{b}$ as an input and outputs an LHV+1 bit probability distribution, enforced by an architecture that forces the suitable locality constraints, which we will discuss below.
+The output distribution is then compared against the target distribution using a suitable error function, such as the Kullback-Leibler divergence.

-The Local Hidden Variables (LHV) are described by a random variable $\lambda$ shared among both parties. $\lambda$ can be of any form; the model of Toner and Bacon uses a pair of uniformly distributed Bloch vectors, the model by Renner \cite{renner2022minimal} uses a biased distribution on the Bloch sphere, and the neural network of \cite{krivachy2020neural} only uses a single number, distributed normally or uniformly, as the LHV.
+The Local Hidden Variables (LHV) are described by a random variable $\lambda$ shared among both parties. \revother{For a finite communication model to work, $\lambda$ needs to be a random variable of infinite length \cite{massar2001classical}.
+Besides that,} $\lambda$ can be of any form.
+The analytical model of Toner and Bacon uses a pair of uniformly distributed Bloch vectors, that of Renner and Quintino \cite{renner2022minimal} uses a biased distribution on the Bloch sphere.
+The neural network of \cite{krivachy2020neural} \valerio{simulates a model where the LHV is a single real number, distributed normally or uniformly}.
 In theory, the choice is ultimately redundant because the different LHV models can be made equivalent by some transformation.
 However, the neural network will perform differently since it can only process a certain amount of complexity in the model.
-From trial and error, we settled on Toner-Bacon's \textit{uniformly distributed vector pair} as the LHV model in our neural network.
+From trial and error, we settled on Toner and Bacon's \textit{uniformly distributed vector pair} as the LHV model in our neural network.

 A probability distribution $P(A,B)$ is \textit{local} if it can be written as

 The network approximates a local distribution by the Monte Carlo method as